-People have always been interested in what others were doing, but social media has only exacerbated the issue.
-Now, everyone from adolescence to adult is scrolling through their social media feed checking to see what everyone else is doing.
+People have always been interested in what others are doing, but social media has only exacerbated the issue.
+Now, everyone from adolescence to adulthood is scrolling through their social media feed checking to see what everyone else is doing.

 That is why the fear of missing out is not something you should take lightly.
 As these negative thoughts creep in, it can lead to anxiety and depression.

 We all go through life wanting to belong and feel accepted.
 As you start to believe your family and friends are excluding you, you begin to feel isolated and alone.
 When you frequently compare your life experiences to the experiences of others, it causes you to feel lonely and inadequate.

 How to Deal with the Fear of Missing Out